wiris/html-integrations/demos/angular/tinymce5/README.md

 To learn more about Angular, check out the [Angular documentation](https://angular.io/).

-For more information about the Tinymce or it’s options, you can check their [documentation](https://www.tiny.cloud/docs/integrations/angular/).
+For more information about the TinyMCE or it’s options, you can check their [documentation](https://www.tiny.cloud/docs/integrations/angular/).

 To get more information about wiris MathType you can check on the [official documentation](http://www.wiris.com/mathtype)